 Does your partner’s general apathetic nature make you want to scream?
-His laissez-faire approach to bedtime.
-His greater allowance for screen time.
-His lack of structure and rules.
+Their laissez-faire approach to bedtime, greater allowance for screen time, or lack of structure and rules.

-Take a page out of his book in 2023 and just say no to rigid rules.
+Take a page out of your partner’s book in 2023 and just say no to rigid rules.
 If bedtime comes ten minutes later this evening because you’re all enjoying time as a family, that’s alright!

 Don’t be so wound up in the new year.
 Breathe more, stress less.